corndeladmin/tech-docs/src/bash/installation.md

 ## Linux

-Great news!
+If you're on Linux, great news!
 Bash is installed by default.

 In most distros, you can hit `Ctrl + Alt + T` on your keyboard and it will open a bash terminal.